mynk-tmr/notes/Printed/HTML.md

-**HTML**: standard markup language of webpages ; *interpreted* & maintained by W3C and WHATWG
+**HTML**: standard markup language of webpages

-## Basics

-Attributes define properties of an HTML element.
-They are _case-insensitive_

-Types of elements
+Types of html elements
 1. *non-replaced* — doesn’t replace content.
 Have open+close tags.
 2. *replaced* — replaced by non-text objects.
 Can be void or with content. e.g. `<input>` , `<hr>`
 3. *void* — self-closing elements.

-Types of attributes
+Attributes define properties of an HTML element.
+They are _case-insensitive_ Types
 1. *Global*: can be applied to all elements
 2. *i8n*:  `lang` and `dir`.
 3. *Generic*: attach additional info to node.
 E.g. `data-*`